ucsb/webguide/web-accessibility.md

 addressing accessibility in your websites:

 **Your page should not depend on the user using a specific type of device**.
-In other words, your page should be navigable by mouse, keyboard, voice, and head wand.
+In other words, your page should be navigable by mouse, keyboard, voice, touch, and head wand.
 Elements that appear only upon mouse-over, for example, are usually inaccessible to people using screen readers.
 In general, any page that can be navigated via keyboard can also be navigated by voice or screen reader.